 The Program Security Register instruction is similar to the Page Program instruction.
-It allows from one byte to 512 bytes of security register data to be programmed by two times (one time program 256 bytes) at previously erased (FFh) memory locations.
+It allows from one byte to 512 bytes of security register data to be programmed (DP=0, one time program 256 bytes; DP=1, one time program 512 bytes) at previously erased (FFh) memory locations.
 A Write Enable instruction must be executed before the device will accept the Program Security Register Instruction (Status Register bit WEL= 1).
 The instruction is initiated by driving the /CS pin low then shifting the instruction code "42h" followed by a 24- bit address (A23-A0) and at least one data byte, into the SI pin.
 The /CS pin must be held low for the entire length of the instruction while data is being sent to the device.